How to Get More Recruiters to Notice You on LinkedIn

 If you opt to use an existing photo, LinkedIn recommends that you pick a high-resolution photo (400 x 400 pixels is the ideal size) that actually looks like you in everyday life.

-Also, this isn’t the time to include your family dog (or your family); make sure you’re the only person in the photo, unless animals or other people are clearly tied to your professional image.
-Smiling is generally better than stoic, and choosing an outfit that represents what you’d normally wear to work is a winning strategy.
+Also, even though your family dog (or your entire family) may unexpectedly pop into video conference calls these days, keep your LinkedIn photo to just your face, unless animals or other people are clearly tied to your professional image.
+Smiling is generally better than a stoic pose, and choosing an outfit that represents what you’d normally wear to work is a winning strategy.